 Talks and Conferences

-In October 2020 I participated as a moderator at the Online News Association (ONA) Annual Conference.
-With María Belén Arce Terceros and Gia Castello ( colleagues from Chicas Poderosas), we shared lessons and challenges from our work organizing Mediathons in Latin America.
+In October 2020, I had the privilege of serving as a moderator at the Online News Association (ONA) Annual Conference.
+Alongside my colleagues María Belén Arce Terceros and Gia Castello from Chicas Poderosas, we shared valuable insights, lessons, and challenges gleaned from our collaborative efforts in organizing Mediathons across Latin America.

 Incubadora de Liderazgo

-In July 2021 I was mentor and trainer at the Leadership Incubator held by Chicas Poderosas with the support of Google News Initiative, where we shared with 25 Latin American media outlets how important it is to promote effective team dynamics, collaboration, and diversity to help journalists drive innovation in the newsroom.
+In July 2021, I took on the roles of mentor and trainer at the Leadership Incubator hosted by Chicas Poderosas with support from Google News Initiative.
+We worked with 25 Latin American media outlets, highlighting the importance of promoting effective team dynamics, collaboration, and diversity to support journalists in driving innovation within the newsroom

 ¿Y A Vos Quién Te Cuidó?

-During the Mediathon I helped organize in 2019 (see Collaborative Project Management section), I mentored the work of a multidisciplinary team of women journalists, communicators, coders, and designers who produced a video special on the feminization of care work published at Revista Late and afterward shared by other national, local and regional media outlets.
+During the 2019 Mediathon, which I played a role in organizing, I served as a mentor for a diverse team of women journalists, communicators, coders, and designers.
+Together, we created a video special on the feminization of care work, which was initially published at Revista Late and later shared by various national, local, and regional media outlets.